Rok Stipčević: Professional career

 Stipčević grew up in Zadar, Croatia, where he started to play basketball for KK Zadar, joining the senior team in 2003.
-In season 2005/06 he was loaned to KK Borik Puntamika.
+In the 2005–06 season he was loaned to KK Borik Puntamika.
 He played for Pallacanestro Varese in 2010–11 season.
 Stipičević is of Arbanasi (Albanian) origin.

-On July 11, 2012, he signed one season with an option for a second one with Emporio Armani Milano.
+On 11 July 2012, he signed one season with an option for a second one with Emporio Armani Milano.
 He left them in January 2013, and signed with Scavolini Pesaro until the end of the season.
 In September 2013, he signed a one-year deal with Tofaş S.K.
 In September 2014 he signed with the Italian side Virtus Roma.

-On July 14, 2015, Stipčević signed a one-year contract with the Italian club Dinamo Sassari.
+On 14 July 2015, Stipčević signed a one-year contract with the Italian club Dinamo Sassari.

-After spending most of the 2019–19 season playing for Rytas Vilnius in the Lithuanian League, in June 2019 Stiočević signed a two-year deal with Fortitudo Bologna.
+After spending most of the 2018–19 season playing for Rytas Vilnius in the Lithuanian League, in June 2019 Stipčević signed a two-year deal with Fortitudo Bologna.
 He averaged 3.5 points and 1.7 assist per game.
-On August 18, 2020, he signed with Krka.
+On 18 August 2020, he signed with Krka.

+On 25 May 2023, Stipčević announced his retirement from professional basketball.